|

 Distributed Parameter Systems are everywhere.

-All the physical objects in use are spread out in space.
+All physical objects in use are spread out in space.

 39 Ways to model dynamic distributed parameter systems.